 - Are there support groups for individuals with psoriasis?

 - Find a local Doctor in your town

 How is scalp psoriasis diagnosed?

 The fact that the scalp is a hair-bearing area in most people produces challenges in diagnosis as well as treatment.
 If scaling plaques are present on portions of the body in a distribution characteristic of psoriasis, then the diagnosis of the scalp disease is much easier to make.

 What are topical treatments and home remedies for scalp psoriasis?

 It should be appreciated that scaling is not due to dryness but to the excessive production of the horny layer of the skin.
-Occasionally it may be necessary cover the scalp overnight with mineral oil.
+Occasionally, it may be necessary to cover the scalp overnight with mineral oil.
 To avoid an unpleasant mess, it is necessary to cover the scalp with a shower cap or swim cap.
 With moderate or severe scalp disease, the addition of a topical steroid is often required.
-The strength of the steroid would depend on the severity of the condition.
+The potency of the steroid would depend on the severity of the condition.
 The type of vehicle (lotion, solution, or foam) depends on physician and patient preference.
 It is important to remember that the medication must get past the hair in order to reach the scalp skin.
-Occasionally other medications may be of benefit, such as topical calcipotriene (Dovonex, Sorilux) in a lotion or foam form.
+Sometimes other medications may be of benefit, such as topical calcipotriene (Dovonex, Sorilux) in a lotion or foam form.

 Viewers share their comments